An article explaining how meal kit services are attempting to make their packaging more sustainable and eco-friendly.

 In kits that are shipped with frozen food that need to be kept cool, some meal kit services have opted to simply use regular ice packets made from water instead of environmentally unfriendly dry ice or gel compounds.
 Ice packets can be reused or simply emptied, as they don’t negatively affect the environment.

-On top of this innovation, the cardboard boxes carrying all of this is made thicker and sturdier, instead of using a plastic lining, so the condensation from its cold contents does not affect the integrity of the box itself.
+On top of this innovation, the cardboard boxes carrying all of this are made thicker and sturdier, instead of using a plastic lining, so the condensation from its cold contents does not affect the integrity of the box itself.

 As for liquid drinks and foods, many meal kit services have started shipping these special meals in reusable bottles.
 This way their customer receives a bottle they may reuse countless times in addition to their meal.
 However, some have gone in a different direction and utilized recyclable or compostable containers, which is also easier on the environment.